UWCS/stardust/README.md

     - Use `python3 -m http.server --directory public 1111` and add `zola build --base-url http://127.0.0.1:1111` to preview the built version
 5. Write some Markdown in `content/`!

 When working on a local version, I recommend uncommenting `"**/archive/*"` in `ignored_content` in `config.toml`, but **DO NOT COMMIT THIS**.
 This stops the archive being rendered for quicker build times.
-The `### DRAFT START` marks the start and end of these sections, so I can jank automate them in the build process.
+The `# DRAFT` marks the start of draft only lines, so I can jank automate them in the build process.

 ## Editor Usage